Michał Pazdan

-Michał Pazdan (/pl/, born 21 September 1987) is a Polish professional footballer who plays as a centre-back for and captains I liga club Wieczysta Kraków.
+Michał Pazdan (/pl/, born 21 September 1987) is a Polish professional footballer who plays as a centre-back.

 Club career

 Pazdan began his football career at Hutnik Kraków.
 He gradually made his way up the ranks and became part of the first team squad in the 2003–04 season.

 In 2007, Pazdan joined Górnik Zabrze and made his Ekstraklasa debut on 14 September 2007 with Jagiellonia Białystok against Polonia Bytom.
 During that season, he made 19 appearances for the club, 17 of those as a starter, with the team finishing in eighth place.

 On 24 June 2015, Pazdan joined Legia Warsaw.
 He later signed a two-year contract with Ankaragücü on 29 January 2019.